s1egesystems/ShellcodeFetcher/README.md

 # ShellcodeFetcher

-Antivirus evasion technique (C++ program) to make GET request to remote server to fetch shellcode and inject/execute shellcode in memory.
+Antivirus evasion technique (C++ program) to send GET request to remote server to fetch shellcode from HTTP response and inject/execute shellcode in memory.

 Fully undetectable (1/8/2020)